High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Requirements for the time integration method

-If $\Delta t_1$ is such that the asymptotic regime of convergence for the integration method is already reached, then the estimated local integration error for $\Delta t=\Delta t_{opt}$ will be close to the prescribed tolerance.
+If $\Delta t$ is such that the asymptotic regime of convergence for the integration method is already reached, then the estimated local integration error for $\Delta t_{opt}$ will be close to the prescribed tolerance.
+If the estimated error is larger than the tolerance, the current step is restarted with the new (smaller) time step $\Delta t_{opt}$.
+Otherwise, it is accepted and the next step is computed with the new optimal time step length $\Delta t_{opt}$.
 This allows the time step to be dynamically reduced or increased, ensuring that the solution is solved at least as precisely as specified, while minimising computational cost.
-In practice, to avoid overcorrecting the time step, we do not allow it to change by a factor lower than 0.2 or higher than 5 between two successive error estimations.
+In practice, to avoid over-correcting the time step, we do not allow it to change by a factor lower than 0.2 or higher than 5 between two successive error estimations.
 A safety factor of $0.9$ is also applied to $\Delta t_{opt}$ to ensure the tolerance is strictly satisfied.
 If a time step fails due to floating arithmetic errors or results in non-convergence of the Newton iterates, the current step is started over again with a decreased step length.
-If the time step becomes smaller than $10^{-15}$ s, an error is raised to avoid important numerical rounding errors.

-In the case of ODEs, the estimated integration error is defined as in \cite{hairer_book1}.
-Relative tolerances $rtol$ and absolute tolerances $atol$ are defined as scalars and a tolerance vector is defined as $tol = atol \mathbf{e} + rtol |y_\indexstep|$, $y_{\indexstep}$ the solution at the former time step and $\mathbf{e}$ the vector of ones (same size as $y_\indexstep$).
-The integration error is then estimated as:

-where the fraction stands for division element by element.
-In this article we use the 2-norm.
+Application of a dead zone, i.e. not changing the time step if its required relative variation is below a certain threshold, helps lowering the number of time step changes and Jacobian updates, however it generally leads to worse performance overall in our test cases.